Go-TimPasta/jason-nav/README.md

 npm run csv
 ```

-The "npm run csv" creates a CSV file in the root directory named "entries.csv"
+The "npm run csv" script creates a CSV file in the root directory named "entries.csv."

 Navigate to the database directory and import the schema into Postgres by running the command: